Our database is free to use for all history and archaeology enthusiasts. If you use our database, please do not forget to cite correctly:

 The database is a work in progress and is constantly being updated.

-Penannular brooch with irregularly funnel-shaped terminals, bronze.
+Penannular brooch with widening knob-shaped terminals, copper alloy.

 Photo: Jaana Ratas.